BaiChenuXu/Lateral-trajPlan-and-control-with-MPC/README.txt

 open the visual studio->Tools->Options->Debugging->Symbols and select "Microsoft Symbol Servers" and "NuGet.org Symbol Server" then run the test program and patiently wait the finish of downloading the symbols.

+finally, let the simuAnimation.m file go into the matlab search path. (use the matlab "Set Path")

 2) this demo use Eigen library do the matrx calculation. we can use Eigen library without installing, do the following steps:
 - download the Eigen from https://github.com/PX4/eigen